tanebijs/tanebi/README.md

 - [x] Receive text messages
 - [ ] Fetch contact list & group member list
 - [ ] Upload picture

+> [!TIP]
+> If you want to contribute to this project, please consider using **Visual Studio Code** instead of JetBrains IDEs to improve type inferring performance and enhance coding experience.